-Music History and Literature I is designed to be a survey of music in the Western Art Music tradition before 1750.
-It includes a detailed study of the composers, styles and forms of antiquity, the middle ages, the renaissance, and the baroque periods, with emphasis upon visual and aural analysis, and the relationship of music to the social and cultural background of each era.
+Music History and Literature I is a survey of music in the Western Art Music tradition from prehistory to 1750, including composers, styles, forms, and pieces.
+Emphasis is placed on visual and aural analysis and the relationship of music to the social and cultural background of each era.
 Class meetings consist of three lectures per week.